By Atonement Licensing Advisory

 - Size the credit pool to a deployment ramp you control, not the vendor model.

-- Negotiate credit expiration, carryover, and overage rates before signature.
+- Negotiate credit expiration, carryover, conversion rates, and overage pricing before signature.

 - Buy only the platforms and subscriptions you will deploy on a defined timeline.